Pricing

 How do private Enterprise offers work?

 When LoadStrike agrees custom Enterprise terms with an account, that account can see the private offer in the Enterprise Offers tab of the customer portal.
-The offer shows the monthly and yearly price, local and remote runner key counts, per-key device allowances, and any expiry date.
+The offer shows the agreed monthly and yearly price, enterprise configuration, and any expiry date.
 The customer chooses a billing interval, accepts the current terms, and completes recurring payment through Stripe Checkout.

 Do all paid plans use the same scenario and reporting model?